Calibrated Selective Classification: Calibrated selective classification

 \subsection{Learning robust selectors via simulated domain shifts}

 Until now, we have treated the distribution $P$ as constant, and have not distinguished between a $P_\mathrm{train}$ and a $P_\mathrm{test}$.
-Recall from \S\ref{sec:intro} that the main motivation of our work is to create selective classifiers $(f, g)$ that can effectively generalize to new domains \emph{not} seen during training, i.e., $P_\mathrm{train} \neq P_\mathrm{test}$, with the intention of making our models more reliable when deployed in the wild.
+A main motivation of our work is to create selective classifiers $(f, g)$ that can effectively generalize to new domains \emph{not} seen during training, i.e., $P_\mathrm{train} \neq P_\mathrm{test}$, so that our models are more reliable when deployed in the wild.
 We adopt a simple recipe for learning a robust $g$ for a fixed $f$ through data augmentation.
-Let $\mathcal{T}$ be a family of perturbations that can be applied to a set of input examples, such as those commonly used for data augmentation or contrastive learning~\cite[][]{pmlr-v119-chen20j, NEURIPS2020_d85b63ef, hendrycks2020augmix}.
-For example, in image classification, $\mathcal{T}$ can include random label-preserving geometric transformations or color adjustments. $\mathcal{T}$ need not solely include functions of \emph{individual} examples---e.g., in lung cancer risk assessment, we randomly resample $\mathcal{D}_\mathrm{train}$ according to the hospital each scan was taken in, to simulate covariate shift (without directly modifying the input CT scans).\looseness=-1
+Let $\mathcal{T}$ be a family of perturbations that can be applied to a set of input examples.
+For example, in image classification, $\mathcal{T}$ can include label-preserving geometric transformations or color adjustments. $\mathcal{T}$ need not solely include functions of \emph{individual} examples.
+For example, in lung cancer risk assessment, we randomly resample $\mathcal{D}_\mathrm{train}$ according to the hospital each scan was taken in, to simulate covariate shift (without directly modifying the input CT scans).\looseness=-1